-Resistant AI’s team of data scientists, mathematicians and researchers joined with their strategic partner ComplyAdvantage to compete against nine other teams.
-They worked with a large and complex synthetic data set of over 1.1 million records of customer data; approximately two hundred thousand cash transactions across wires, credit card and ATM activity; cryptocurrency operations; as well as information on persons and organisations subject to sanctions.
+Resistant AI’s team of data scientists, mathematicians, and researchers joined with their strategic partner ComplyAdvantage to compete against nine other teams.
+They worked with a large and complex synthetic data set of over 1.1 million records of customer data; approximately two hundred thousand cash transactions across wires, credit card, and ATM activity; cryptocurrency operations; as well as information on persons and organizations subject to sanctions.

-Resistant AI used their data-driven, anomaly detection technology that incorporates a number of AI/ML detectors in an ensemble approach, specifically designed to discover new types of evasive criminal behaviour.
+Resistant AI used their data-driven anomaly detection technology that incorporates a number of AI/ML detectors in an ensemble approach specifically designed to discover new types of evasive criminal behavior.
 They sifted through the data to discover links between entities, where multiple transactions had been made to hide identities, evidence of companies registered in alternative locations to appear less suspicious, or sending money through intermediary individuals or companies.

 As part of the competition, Resistant AI’s team made the final shortlist of two teams, which then presented their findings to a panel of senior anti-money laundering (AML) experts and leading industry figures.
 The winning team was allocated a charitable donation, which Resistant AI have given to the UNICEF Ukraine fund.

-Many organisations face challenges when using a more model-driven approach to discover deceptive financial activities or suspicious behaviours.
-Resistant AI’s advanced analytics solution helped the hackathon team to more accurately detect evasive behaviours and produce results that demonstrated the routes criminals take to undermine sanctions.
+Many organizations face challenges when using a more model-driven approach to discover deceptive financial activities or suspicious behaviors.
+Resistant AI’s advanced analytics solution helped the hackathon team to more accurately detect evasive behaviors and produce results that demonstrated the routes criminals take to undermine sanctions.